unattended-backpack/granary/README.md

 # Granary

+> Gather the wheat into my barn.

-A simple solution for hosting an [attic](https://github.com/zhaofengli/attic) server.
+A simple solution for hosting an [attic](https://github.com/unattended-backpack/attic) server.
 Attic is a binary cache for Nix.
 We use it in place of all other Nix substituters to maintain control over our supply chain.

 ## Running